Customize Consent Preferences

 1. Early Mediation/Settlement Conference

 If you cannot reach an agreement among your family, seeks the assistance of a third party.
-That third party can be a judge, a Los Angeles based real estate attorney, or even a family friend.
+That third party can be a judge, a real estate attorney, or even a family friend.
 Meeting and trying to resolve differences with shared ownership can ultimately save the parties money, stress and animosity.

 2. Nail Down the Numbers